 Instead of relying on one asset or freely convertible currency, Libra is secured by a few ones.
 They include bank deposits and short-term state securities in various currencies.
 According to some sources, other low-volatility currencies will also be part of the reserve.

 Reserve will always be managed so as to keep the stablecoin value still.
 Assets forming the Libra reserve are stored in reliable depositary institutions of various countries.
-This is what ensures the appropriate degree of decentralisation.
+This is what ensures the appropriate degree of decentralization.
 As a result, Libra network users can rest assured of the internal worth of their cryptocurrency.